 “I am delighted to announce that Christine Berry will join IPPR North as its director in October.
 She brings with her a wealth of experience from 13 years of working in policy, research, and advocacy and IPPR looks forward to welcoming her to our UK-wide senior management team.

 “IPPR North is IPPR’s dedicated think-tank for the north of England.
 It has a strong, 17-year history of developing bold, progressive ideas, and for making the case for a real shift in power and resources to England’s regions and communities.
 Christine’s leadership will mean that IPPR North continues to be a leading light in ensuring that progressive policy is of, by, and for regions like the North”.

-Incoming Director of IPPR North, Sarah Longlands said:
+Incoming director of IPPR North, Christine Berry said:

-IPPR North is the leading think-tank for the north of England, developing bold ideas for a stronger economy and great public services to really take back control in the North.
+IPPR North is the leading think-tank for the north of England, developing bold ideas for a stronger economy and prosperous places and people.
+It was shortlisted in two categories for Prospect’s ‘think tank of the year awards’ in 2020.
 For more information, visit ippr.org/north.

 Christine Berry is currently writing a book for Verso on democratic ownership, for publication in 2022.
 She will join IPPR North in October 2021.
 In the meantime, IPPR North and IPPR spokespeople remain available for interview and comment on a variety of public policy topics.
 Contact Rosie Lockwood for more information or to book them.

 *The IPPR report that Christine co-authored, ‘Who wins and who pays?’ can be accessed online here.